 - You can pin posts to the top of your timeline to make sure they stay top of mind for your followers (you can’t do this on a Profile).

 - You still get to keep your Profile!
 Just commit to using it for your personal life and not your official business.

 So what do you do if you already have a following on your Profile, but now recognize the need to bring your communications practices into compliance and take advantage of the additional benefits of using a Page?
-Follow these simple steps to convert your Profile to a Page.
+Facebook no longer offers a one-click solution to convert a Profile to a Page, but you can follow these four simple steps to create a Page and invite your friends to follow it.